 the end of the decade about 100 modest frame structures were

-erected, which became known as "Puddler's Row" or "Nailer's
+erected, which became known as "Puddler's Row" and "Nailer's

 The creation of company housing at Phoenixville is significant because